Abe27342/belle-puzzles/packages/site/README.md

 The discord bot still needs a mechanism for the deployed bot to ignore commands on local servers, however (or you can just deploy the commands to a specific server).

-## Running against Azure Fluid Relay
+## Running against deployed belle-bot

 [This guide](https://learn.microsoft.com/en-us/azure/static-web-apps/add-api?tabs=vanilla-javascript) is generally helpful.